 The output of our example analysis is shown above.
 Each row contains data for one sample.
 The first column contains “XX” if there are any alerts related to the Internal Lane Standard and is blank if there are no alerts.
 The second column contains the numbers of all channels that have channel level alerts.
-All other columns are used for locus information with a column for each locus.
+All other columns except for the rightmost column are used for locus information with a column for each locus.
 The locus name followed by a hyphen and the channel number is used for the column heading.
 The order of the columns is by channel and then location or time of peaks within the channel.
 The vertical lines separating each column are black where two adjacent columns represent loci in different channels and grey otherwise.
+The rightmost column contains the name of the positive control when appropriate.
 The color scheme of the table cells is as follows:

 White background The entire sample has no alerts.